 Boss Frogs has the option to do a bike and snorkel rental, which includes snorkel gear and saddle bags to carry them.

 The Atlantis Submarine allows you to view underwater life without getting wet.
 The submarine dives to a depth of 100 feet, where the corals are thriving and marine life flourishes.

 With large portal windows, you can try to spot certain fish species around a sunken ship.

-The Maui Dragon Fruit Farm is a little-known attraction that provides unique tours.
+The small Maui Dragon Fruit Farm is a little-known attraction that provides unique tours.
 You can opt for just the farm tour, where you’ll learn about what’s cultivated on the hillside farm.

 However, to make the tour more exciting, consider the ziplining or aqua ball add-ons.